-There are a broad spectrum of injuries that can occur in the working environment and we have over 20 years experience helping clients make a claim for compensation for work place injury claims.
+There is a broad spectrum of injuries that can occur in the working environment and we have over 20 years of experience helping clients make a claim for compensation for workplace injury claims.

 Below we have set out links to a selection of different types of accidents at work claims which we hope might help you:

 There’s no substitute for talking through the circumstances of your work accident claims with one of our team of solicitors.

 We will let you know whether you can make a compensation claim and if it is worth pursuing.